-Guide to French Red Wine
+Guide to French Red Wines By Region

-By: James lawrence / Last updated: August 1, 2023
+By: James lawrence / Last updated: April 5, 2025

-Estimated reading time: 19 minutes
+Estimated reading time: 21 minutes

 burgundy-red-grapes-of-region

-Ironically, this reactionary tendency may be the secret to France’s success.
-Champagne, Meursault, Pauillac, and Volnay are keenly sought-after commodities despite the ever-increasing global competition.
-They’re adored by collectors who view Gallic winemaking as the pinnacle of all that is refined and sophisticated.
-France continues to dominate in the secondary market and London, Hong Kong, and New York auction houses.
+French red wine continues to dominate the secondary market and London, Hong Kong, and New York auction houses.
 Although most New World labels promote the grape variety with cheerful abandon, most French regions market soil and climate, not the varietal.
 This, they argue, gives them a decisive advantage.
-After all, good Merlot can be made across the world – Pomerol can only come from Bordeaux.
+After all, good Merlot can be made worldwide – Pomerol can only come from Bordeaux.

 However, France has changed a great deal over the past two decades.
 It’s just that winemakers tend to be more discrete about it.
 New hybrid varieties are being trialed in the fight against climate change, while the organic and biodynamic movement is spreading like wildfire.
 As a result, natural and low-intervention winemaking is all the rage, particularly in the South of France.
 Sustainability, once treated with scorn, is a major priority across Bordeaux.
-The region has even opened its heart to tourism, building new plush hotels, Michelin restaurants, and tasting rooms.
-Of course, it’s a long way from becoming a facsimile of Napa Valley or Stellenbosch.
+The region has even opened its heart to tourism, building new plush hotels, Michelin-rated restaurants, and tasting rooms.
+Of course, it’s far from becoming a facsimile of Napa Valley or Stellenbosch.
 But it’s a step in the right direction.

-The other side to France is driven by value.
+The other side of France is driven by value.
 Yes, value.
-Every major region, even Burgundy, is producing superlative wines that don’t cost the earth.
-With a run of excellent vintages under its belt, mid-range Bordeaux is an attractive proposition.
-Bourgogne Rouge is seldom overpriced, while the mighty reds of the Southern RhĂ´ne and Languedoc-Roussillon deserve greater recognition.
-Indeed, the RhĂ´ne, even at the top end, has yet to catch up with Burgundy Grand Cru prices.
-Occasionally inflicted with a certain arrogance, this glorious wine-growing nation has delivered more pleasure than any other.
-We’d all be much poorer if France didn’t exist.
+Every major region, even Burgundy, produces superlative red wines that don’t cost the earth.
+With excellent vintages under its belt, mid-range Bordeaux red is an attractive proposition.
+Bourgogne Rouge is seldom overpriced, while the mighty reds of the Southern Rhône and Languedoc-Roussillon deserve greater recognition.

-Situated in southwestern France, Bordeaux has been exporting fine wine since the Middle Ages.
-Although the area’s maritime climate can cause problems for late-ripening varieties like Cabernet Sauvignon, the overall terroir is first-rate.
+In southwestern France, Bordeaux has been exporting fine wine since the Middle Ages.
+Although the area’s maritime climate can cause problems for late-ripening varieties like Cabernet Sauvignon, the terroir is first-rate.
 Well-drained gravel soils in the Medoc reflect heat into the canopy, helping the grapes reach good phenolic maturity levels, even in cooler years.
 In Saint-Emilion and Pomerol, clay, limestone, and sand are abundant, ideal for the earlier-ripening Merlot.

-However, mono-varietal wines are quite rare in Bordeaux.
-Instead, the region is celebrated for its signature red ‘Bordeaux blends,’ involving different proportions of Cabernet Sauvignon, Merlot, Cabernet Franc, and sometimes Petit Verdot.
+However, monovarietal wines are quite rare in Bordeaux.
+Instead, the region is celebrated for its signature red ‘Bordeaux blends,’ involving different proportions of Cabernet Sauvignon, Merlot, Cabernet Franc, and sometimes, Petit Verdot.
 The top labels are glorious: refined, structured, and complex red wines that can improve in bottle for decades.
 Chateau Latour, one of the great icons of Bordeaux, can be fresh and alive after a century underground.

-Bordeaux is traditionally divided into two sub-regions: Left and Right Bank.
-The Left Bank refers to the Medoc, located north of the city of Bordeaux and to the south Pessac-Leognan and Graves, flanking the west bank of the Garonne.
-Meanwhile, Saint-Emilion and Pomerol are the two most famous appellations of the Right Bank, situated east of the Dordogne.
 Cabernet Sauvignon is king in the Left Bank, accounting for at least 70% in ripe vintages.
 The resulting wine style is typically built for the long haul.
 However, specific appellations and producers have been using greater proportions of Merlot in recent years to soften the tannic austerity.
 That grape variety has long dominated the wines of the Right Bank.
-However, when skillfully blended with Cabernet Franc, a more opulent and hedonistic style of wine emerges, characterized by beautiful violets, plum, and raspberry aromas.
+However, when skillfully blended with Cabernet Franc, a more opulent and hedonistic style of wine emerges, characterized by beautiful violet, plum, and raspberry aromas.

-The Left and Right Banks also take very different approaches to classifying their wines.
+The Left and Right Banks also take different approaches to classifying their wines.
 The seminal 1855 hierarchy remains in force today in the Medoc – only Chateau Haut-Brion is from outside the area – ranking chateaux from First to Fifth Growth.
 It is unlikely ever to change.
 Meanwhile, Saint-Emilion revises its democratic classification framework every decade – Pomerol sees no need for any formal ranking.
 As far as they’re concerned, the market is the only judge that counts.
 Considering the insatiable demand for Petrus and other brands, a lack of classification has not done any harm.

 Of course, there is more to Bordeaux than classified estates.
-The wider region contains over 55 appellations, and most of them do not produce expensive red wine.
+The wider region contains over 55 appellations, most of which do not produce expensive red wine.
 However, Fronsac, the Saint-Emilion satellites, Lalande de Pomerol, Blaye, and Bourg are all extremely adept at marketing high-quality reds at affordable prices.
 They lack the glamour of Chateau Lafite, to be sure, but that doesn’t make them any less delicious.

 Cabernet Sauvignon